Subscribe for all my updates and don't miss a thing! Sign me up!

-It was notorious for its gaudy displays of wealth and loose morals, and was a popular place for pirates and privateers to bring and spend their treasure.
+Built on a small island off the coast of Jamaica, it was notorious for its gaudy displays of wealth and loose morals, and was a popular place for pirates and privateers to bring, and spend, their treasure.

 Other "digs" are staked out along various quarters and streets by different teams.